doars/doars/packages/doars/README.md

   - `@returns {Array<Object>}` List of removed directives.
 - `update` Update directives based on triggers. _Can only be called when enabled._
   - `@param {Array<Object>} triggers` List of triggers to update with.

+#### Doars options

+- `{string} prefix = 'd'` The prefix of the directive's attribute names.
+- `{function|string} processor = 'execute'` The expression processor to use.
+By default it will grab either the `executeExpression` and `evaluateExpression` function located on the Doars constructor, with a preferences for the execute function if both are available.
+To set the preferred processor to `evaluateExpression` use `'evaluate'`.
+If a function is set that function will be used instead.
+- `{HTMLElement|string} root = document.body.firstElementChild` The element or selector of an element to scan and keep track of.

+- `{boolean} allowInlineScript = false` When setting the innerHTML or outerHTML inline scripts are not automatically ran.
+Enabling this wil ensure the inline scripts are executed.
+- `{boolean} forContextDeconstruct = true` Whether to require the `$for` prefix when trying to accessing data from the for context.
+- `{boolean} stateContextDeconstruct = true` Whether to require the `$state` prefix when trying to accessing data from the state context.
+- `{boolean} storeContextDeconstruct = false` Whether to require the `$store` prefix when trying to accessing data from the store context.
+- `{object} storeContextInitial = {}` The initial data of the data store context.
+- `{boolean} indicatorDirectiveEvaluate = true` If set to false the indicator directive's value is read as a string literal instead of an expression to process.
+- `{boolean} referenceDirectiveEvaluate = true` If set to false the reference directive's value is read as a string literal instead of an expression to process.
+- `{boolean} targetDirectiveEvaluate = true` If set to false the target directive's value is read as a string literal instead of an expression to process.

+- `{string} childrenContextName = '$children'` The name of the children context.
+- `{string} componentContextName = '$component'` The name of the component context.
+- `{string} dispatchContextName = '$dispatch'` The name of the dispatch context.
+- `{string} elementContextName = '$element'` The name of the element context.
+- `{string} forContextName = '$for'` The name of the for context.
+- `{string} inContextContextName = '$inContext'` The name of the inContext context.
+- `{string} nextSiblingContextName = '$nextSibling'` The name of the next sibling context.
+- `{string} nextTickContextName = '$nextTick'` The name of the nextTick context.
+- `{string} parentContextName = '$parent'` The name of the parent context.
+- `{string} previousSiblingContextName = '$previousSibling'` The name of the previous sibling context.
+- `{string} referencesContextName = '$references'` The name of the references context.
+- `{string} siblingsContextName = '$siblings'` The name of the siblings context.
+- `{string} stateContextName = '$state'` The name of the state context.
+- `{string} storeContextName = '$store'` The name of the store context.
+- `{string} watchContextName = '$watch'` The name of the watch context.

+- `{string} attributeDirectiveName = 'attribute'` The name of the attribute directive.
+- `{string} cloakDirectiveName = 'cloak'` The name of the cloak directive.
+- `{string} forDirectiveName = 'for'` The name of the for directive.
+- `{string} htmlDirectiveName = 'html'` The name of the html directive.
+- `{string} ifDirectiveName = 'if'` The name of the if directive.
+- `{string} ignoreDirectiveName = 'ignore'` The name of the ignore directive.
+- `{string} indicatorDirectiveName = 'indicator'` The name of the indicator directive.
+- `{string} initializedDirectiveName = 'initialized'` The name of the initialized directive.
+- `{string} onDirectiveName = 'on'` The name of the on directive.
+- `{string} referenceDirectiveName = 'reference'` The name of the reference directive.
+- `{string} selectDirectiveName = 'select'` The name of the select directive.
+- `{string} showDirectiveName = 'show'` The name of the show directive.
+- `{string} stateDirectiveName = 'state'` The name of the state directive.
+- `{string} syncDirectiveName = 'sync'` The name of the sync directive.
+- `{string} targetDirectiveName = 'target'` The name of the target directive.
+- `{string} textDirectiveName = 'text'` The name of the text directive.
+- `{string} transitionDirectiveName = 'transition'` The name of the transition directive.
+- `{string} watchDirectiveName = 'watch'` The name of the watch directive.

+- `{string} redirectHeaderName = 'redirect'` The name of the redirect header.
+- `{string} requestHeaderName = 'request'` The name of the request header.
+- `{string} titleHeaderName = 'title'` The name of the title header.

 #### Doars events